Software Installation and Management

 2. SAInt Download and License Management

-SAInt can be downloaded using an online download link after the user creates a user profile in encoord Docs.
+SAInt can be downloaded using an online download link after the user creates a user account on the SAInt User Forum (https://forum.encoord.com/signup).
 The software installation requires administrator rights to access the Windows registry and the program files folder.
 SAInt is protected by a License Management System administrated in Codemeter by Wibu-Systems AG (www.wibu.com).
 Codemeter needs to be downloaded on the user’s computer in order to activate the license for SAInt.
-Licenses are placed on a license container, which can be either in the form of a physical USB-dongle ("Dongle") or a digital container that can be activated on a physical or virtual machine chosen by the Licensee.
+Licenses are placed on a "license container", which can be either in the form of a physical USB-dongle or a digital container that can be activated on a physical or virtual machine chosen by the Licensee.
 Different modules in SAInt are licensed individually.

 2.1.
 License Types

-In addition to these two types, the concept of a floating license represents a distinct category.
-Floating licenses enable users to run SAInt without direct access to a container (whether it’s soft or hard).
-The mechanism behind floating licenses involves inserting the license container, whether soft or hard, into a central computer, often a server.
-Other computers on the network recognize this central computer as the license server and send their license requests to it.
+Furthermore, licenses can be managed either locally, by the same computer where SAInt is installed, or centrally, by a license server distributing and managing a license pool.
+A "cloud license" enables users to run SAInt without direct access to a container.
+The mechanism behind cloud licenses involves inserting the license container, whether soft or hard, into a central computer, often a server.
+Other computers on the network recognize this central computer as the "license server" and send their license requests to it.
 If the requested license is available and hasn’t already been assigned to another user, the server approves the request, allowing SAInt to be run.
+A cloud license is managed using a "CmCloud container" used by Wibu Codemeter on the server.

 3. Security